French franc: Banknotes

 The first issue of the new franc consisted of 500, 1000, 5000 and 10,000-franc notes overprinted with their new denominations of 5, 10, 50 and 100 new francs.
 This issue was followed by notes of the same design but with only the new denomination shown.
 A 500-new franc note was also introduced in 1960 representing Molière, replaced in 1969 by the yellow Pascal type (colloquially called a pascal).
 A 5-franc note was issued until 1970 and a 10-franc note (showing Hector Berlioz) was issued until 1979.

+From 1992 until 1998, a series of redesigned banknotes by Roger Pfund was issued, to be the last notes before the introduction of the euro.
 Banknotes in circulation when the franc was replaced were: